 Giving is a privilege

-The ultimate provider of money to do missions is God.
-The mission belongs to him, and it is therefore his responsibility to provide for those who go.
+Mission belongs to God, and it is therefore his responsibility to provide for those who go.
 God wants all believers to partake in this holy and wonderful task of supporting his mission.
-It is the job of both the rich and poor alike.
-For those who support, it is a privilege to partner with God in his global mission.
+It is the job of both the rich and poor alike, and it is a privilege to partner with God in his global mission.
 As missionaries, we need to actively teach and share about missions in our communities.
 Every opportunity to raise money is an avenue to communicate God’s purpose to reconcile men back to himself.
-When people know and can resonate with what God is doing through you, then they will likely support.
+When people can resonate with what God is doing through you, then they will likely support.

 Tshepang Basupi serves as the Southern Region Executive Director with AIM International.
 He is married to Queen, and they have two children.
 They are currently based in Johannesburg, South Africa.
 He can be reached at tshepang.basupi@aimint.org.